How to make a Kids Escape Room Birthday Party

-Unless you decide to add a bunch of thematic decorations, you’re really just picking up a bunch of paper, maybe some scissors and tape, and possibly a couple of boxes and padlocks (which are optional).
+Unless you decide to add a bunch of thematic decorations (like this family did), you’re really just picking up a bunch of paper, maybe some scissors and tape, and possibly a couple of boxes and padlocks (which are optional).
 There are no little plastic pieces to keep track of (or accidentally step on when you’re not expecting it).

 Your Champion for Post-Sugar Chaos

 I’m afraid you’re on your own on this one.
 My advice?
 Put a definite end time for the party on the invitations, and encourage parents to pick up their kids promptly.

 Generally, a game will take kids around 45 minutes to an hour, which is a perfect amount of time for a birthday party.
 You can plan on 30 minutes to arrive and greet each other, an hour for the game, another hour for cake and presents, and just as the sugar is kicking in, your party is coming to an end.